RayenDhifi/Dashactyl-Material-Theme/README.md

 To install this theme you must download the assests and material folders

-Step 1 - he current assets folder in your Dashactyl Durectory and add the new one
+Step 1 - he current assets folder in your Dashactyl Directory and add the new one

 Step 2 - Add the material folder in your themes directory , rename it to default or change your dashactyl settings in settings.json